 A semester in which a degree or certificate seeking student earns course credit required for their declared program of study will be counted toward continuous enrollment.
 Non-credit courses, audited courses, failed courses, or courses from which the student withdraws do not count toward the determination of continuous enrollment for catalog purposes.

-Students who do not meet the minimum enrollment standards stipulated above during two consecutive semesters (fall/spring or pring/fall) are no longer equipided entities and and stipulated above during two consecutive semesters (fall/spring or pring/fall) are no longer equipided entities and and stipulated above during two consecutive semesters (fall/spring or pring/fall) are no longer equipided entities and and stipulated above during two consecutives are taken as the pring/fall are pring spring/fall) are no longer considered continuously enrolled, and must meet requirements of the Yavapai College catalog in effect at the time they are readmitted or of any single catalog in effect during subsequent terms of continuous enrollment after readmission.
+Students who do not meet the minimum enrollment standards stipulated above during two consecutive semesters (fall/spring or spring/fall) are no longer considered continuously enrolled, and must meet requirements of the Yavapai College catalog in effect at the time they are readmitted or of any single catalog in effect during subsequent terms of continuous enrollment after readmission.